Is Tech Driving UK Economic Growth?

 Overcoming the Talent Shortage: Strategies for Attracting and Retaining Top Talent

-Despite these advances, the UK tech sector is facing a critical skills shortage, threatening continued growth and innovation.
+Despite the advances made in AI and other tech sectors, the UK is facing a critical skills shortage, which threatens continued growth and innovation.
 According to Forbes Advisor, 93% of UK businesses acknowledge an IT skills gap, with 35% citing recruitment competition as a major barrier.
 To address this, companies must go beyond traditional hiring practices and invest in proactive recruitment and retention strategies.
 This includes offering flexible working arrangements, aligning with purpose-driven values, and building inclusive, forward-thinking work cultures.

 The article "Bridging the UK Skills Gap in the Tech Sector" by Silicon UK highlights how the Skills England Bill, proposed by Labour’s new government, could provide a much-needed structural solution.
 By bringing together business leaders, educational providers, and policymakers, the initiative aims to simplify and unify England’s fragmented skills system - laying the foundation for a more digitally skilled workforce and regional economic development.